How to take Full and Partial Screenshot with Selenium WebDriver

 File screenshot = ((TakesScreenshot)driver).getScreenshotAs(OutputType.FILE);

-3. FileUtils - It is the inbuilt utility of Java that is used to perform operations like copying a file, moving a file, etc.
+It is the inbuilt utility of Java that is used to perform operations like copying a file, moving a file, etc.

 • We'll call copyFile() method of FileUtils class, simply using '.' dot operator.

 • You must have observed that we have not created the object of FileUtils for calling copyFile() because it's a static method.
 And static methods can be called by simply using the dot (.) operator with a class name in Java.
-You do not need to create an object for it.
+You do not need to create an object for it.\

 • Now we'll pass two parameters to copyFile() method.